TxNixon/weather-forecast/README.md

 A beautiful weather application built with Express.js and vanilla JavaScript that provides real-time weather information and forecasts.

+for demo please visit this link : https://weather-forecast-lus6.onrender.com/ deployed on render.com

 ## Features

 - Real-time weather data